Elizabeth Day

 Elizabeth Day (born 10 November 1978) is an English novelist, journalist and broadcaster.
 She was a feature writer for The Observer from 2007 to 2016, and wrote for You magazine.
 Day has written nine books, and is also the host of the podcast How to Fail with Elizabeth Day.
 She was elected a Fellow of the Royal Society of Literature in 2024.

 Early life

-Day was born to Tom and Christine Day in England but was raised in Northern Ireland after her father became a general surgeon at Altnagelvin Hospital in Derry.
+Day was born to Tom and Christine Day in Epsom, Surrey, England, but was raised in Northern Ireland after her father became a general surgeon at Altnagelvin Hospital in Derry.
 Day became interested in being a writer when she was seven and became a youth columnist for the Derry Journal at the age of 12.
 She attended Methodist College Belfast and Malvern St James in Worcestershire, before going on to obtain a double first in History from Queens' College, Cambridge.

 Journalism

 After graduating, Day initially intended to obtain a master's degree in journalism, but was instead offered a job for the Evening Standard on the Londoner's Diary feature by Max Hastings.
 Day remained at the Standard for a year before joining The Sunday Telegraph as a news reporter, initially on a three-month trial.
 While working for the Telegraph, Day won the Young Journalist of the Year Award at the 2004 British Press Awards.
 After leaving the Telegraph, Day wrote features for Elle and The Mail on Sunday.

 From 2007 until 2016, Day was a feature writer for The Observer, gaining a commendation in the "Feature Writer of the Year (Broadsheet") category at the 2012 Press Awards.